ziteh/LEAP-upper-limb/README.md

 Data package used between ROS 2 and STM32.

-Ever data package contains several bytes, the first byte is called 'header', other bytes are 'payload'.
+Ever data package contains several bytes, the first byte is 'header', other bytes are 'payload'.

 ## Structure